What does a Construction Technician do?

 - Operate and maintain construction equipment and tools.

-- Provide technical support to construction crews and ensure the proper use of materials.
+- Provide technical support to construction crews and ensure that work is performed according to specifications.

 Qualifications